Hikvision AcuSense NVR User Manual - NVR IPCAMERA SECURITY

 Demand Analysis

 In traditional CCTV systems, all the moving objects in the picture will trigger the perimeter alarm, which may generate a lot of false alarms.
 Users have to waste a lot of time dealing with false alarms, and the alarm is unreliable.
-In addition, when the target needs to be found in the video, it needs to be manually searched by video playback, which is time consuming and laborious, and it is easy to lose key targets, which is very inconvenient.
+In addition, when the target needs to be found in the video, it needs to be manually searched by video , which is time consuming and laborious, and it is easy to lose key targets, which is very inconvenient.

 After solving the basic monitoring and video problems, users need to receive more accurate alarms and to have a more convenient target search function to better use the monitoring system.